Owls

 Other links:

-The Owl Barn online shop Mythology Art Books Links.
-Oh and Owls as well
+The Owl Barn online shop Owls in mythology

 Owlcam.
 Fascinating account of the building and use of a nesting box fitted with a camera.
-Jennifer's (not my Jennifer) Owl Pages
+The Owl Pages

-The Hawk Conservancy and Country Park Andover Hampshire.
+The Hawk Conservancy and Country Park, Andover, Hampshire.
 Includes Owls.
-Suffolk Owl Sanctuary